JGarvert/web-design-challenge/README.md

 2. 4 Visualiztion pages
 3. Comparisons page
 4. Data page
-In addition to the above pages, it includes dropdown menu items
+In addition to the above pages, it includes dropdown menu items and is responsive to to adjusted screen sizes.